 Your household may lose the California LifeLine discounts if your household no longer qualifies, is already receiving the discounts (except for TTY), violates the California LifeLine Program’s rules, or does not renew the discounts on an annual basis.

-Please contact the Ponderosa Customer Care Center at
+Please contact Ponderosa at 1-559-868-6000 or toll free within California at 1-800-682-1878

-1-800-682-1878 or 559-868-6000 for further information and qualifications regarding the above services.
+for further information and qualifications regarding the above services.

-www.californialifeline.com

-For general information, call the California LifeLine Administrator at 1-866-272-0357.
+For general information, call the California LifeLine Administrator at 1-866-272-0357 or visit californialifeline.com.

-For questions on pending enrollment or renewal forms, call the California LifeLine Administrator at 1-877-858-7463.
+For questions on pending enrollment or renewal, call the California LifeLine Administrator at 1-877-858-7463.

 CUSTOM CALLING